sylmarien/ulhpc-school/README.md

     bio/GROMACS/4.6.1-ictce-5.3.0-hybrid    bio/GROMACS/4.6.1-ictce-5.3.0-mt
     bio/GROMACS/4.6.5-goolf-1.4.10-mt (D)
     [...]
-This will only output the software from the software stack that contain "gromacs" in their name.
+This will only output the software modules from the software stack that contain "gromacs" in their name.

-To start using the version you want, for example `bio/GROMACS/4.6.5-goolf-1.4.10-mt`, we are going to `load` the software:
+To start using the version you want, for example `bio/GROMACS/4.6.5-goolf-1.4.10-mt`, we are going to `load` the software module:
 `(node)$> module load bio/GROMACS/4.6.5-goolf-1.4.10-mt`

 You can now use the software and work with it.
-To check that it is actually loaded, list the loaded software:
+To check that it is actually loaded, list the loaded software modules:

     (node)$> module list
     Currently Loaded Modules: